-Brand trust drives consumer loyalty.
-After all, people put their trust in brands and want to be associated with brands that do good as well as the right thing.
+More often than not, people put their trust in brands and be associated with brands that do good as well as the right thing.

 According to the 2019 Edelman Trust Barometer Special Report, 67 percent of respondents agreed that unless they trust a company behind a product, a good reputation only goes so far and they will soon stop buying a product.
-That means that, now more than ever, consumers are taking into consideration the brands that they are choosing.
+That means that, especially now more than ever, consumers are taking into consideration the brands they are choosing and remaining loyal to.

 At the same time, reputation management programs have been on the rise, with brands working to maintain their public-facing positive image.
-The status of a brand is representative of the hard work required to maintain a good reputation and the status of a brand people can trust.
+Consider this – the status of a brand is representative of the hard work required to maintain a good reputation and the status of a brand people can trust.

-There is no more being able to sweep events, for many brands incidents such as car crashes and vehicular incidents, under the rug.
+In the age of social media, there are no secrets.
+There is no more being able to sweep events under the rug, for many brands this including incidents such as car crashes and vehicular incidents.
 Whether it be a consumer review or even a video posted on social media, it’s important that you have the best representation of positive employee behavior behind the wheel.

-The shelf life does not expire anymore with items on the internet.
+The shelf life also doesn’t expire anymore with items on the internet.
 Social media allows for any topic to be brought up and focused on, whether it be a simple mistake, something a brand or spokesperson said in passing or a vehicular incident.